-- 1. Obtain fundamental knowledge about various protection schemes including over current protection. - 2.
-Become proficient in incorporating transformer protection schemes. - 3.
-Gain familiarity in several protection schemes for transmission lines. - 4.
-Acquire knowledge in designing various kinds of Generator and Motor Protection - 5.
+- 1. Obtain fundamental knowledge about various protection schemes. - 2.
+Become proficient in overcurrent and transformer protection schemes. - 3.
+Gain familiarity about the protection of transmission lines. - 4.
+Acquire knowledge onGenerator and Induction Motor Protection - 5.
 Familiarize with the substation automation.